Js-Mim/mss_pytorch/README.md

 ### Extensions     :
 - An improvement of this work, which includes a novel regularization technique, can be found here: https://github.com/dr-costas/mad-twinnet .
+- New branch called extensions.
+Contains our L1 penalized model as an alternative to recurrent inference.
+Code to be updated soon for the usage of a psychoacoustic model.

 ### Requirements   :